An Acquired Taste

 “You are such an ass.”

 Jason shrugged.
-The wild grin slid back into place a little too easily.
-He covered the scope to prevent any glare from shining off the glass, then snatched the binoculars from Cody, settling back down against the rifle.
-“Then he shouldn’t’ve left me on read,” he muttered.
-“Come on, moron,” Jason grumbled against the scope.
-“Who’s the only guy you know who can make that shot?”
+He covered the scope to prevent any glare from shining off the glass, then snatched the binoculars from Cody and settled back down.
+“Then he shouldn’t have left me on read,” Jason muttered against the scope.
+Tossing the binoculars back to Cody, he added, “Come on, moron.
+Who’s the only guy you know who can make that shot?”

 “Excuse me, I’m right here.”